 The distractions come when I am writing and researching at the same time.
 When I do that, I end up going down a rabbit trail that has nothing to do with the original topic.
 My brain is operating out in front of everything else thinking of future topics and related posts.
 The next thing I know, I have written nothing and I’ve wasted a couple hours of quality and productive time.

 This includes getting sidetracked with social media.
 I can easily find myself looking at Twitter, thus following some new folks, and digging into their sites.
+Ultimately, nothing gets done.

 What is the Solution?

-The best way for me to avoid distractions is keeping the research and the writing separate.
+The best way for me to avoid distractions is keeping research and writing separate.
 I keep a notebook of ideas.
 Going old school, I use a pencil to jot down ideas (remember pencils?).
 This keeps me off the Internet for generating my ideas and outlines.

-I do research online.
-But I add to my notes in my notebook while I am doing it.
+I do research online; but I add to my notes in my notebook while I am doing it.
 This keeps me focused and on-track.

 When I sit down to do begin drafting my articles, I don’t do it “online.”
 So, if you are using WordPress or some other blogging software, this means I don’t write in my browser.
 It’s just too tempting to open another tab and look something up, taking me off the target.
 I do the whole process “off-line.”